na-na-hi/renget/archive/rzimh.md

 "Fancy meeting you two here!"
 Inigo said to Hiro and Orochi, "Who knew we looked so good outside of our uniforms?"

-"Hey Inigo," Orochi grinned, wearing a silver gown that matched her hair, "Pull up a seat, we're at the kids table since we're still in highschool."
+"Hey Inigo," Orochi grinned, wearing a silver gown that matched her hair, "Pull up a seat, we're at the kid's table since we're still in high school."

 Inigo pulled a seat up for Curie before taking his own, "Hey you guys know, Curie, from the support course."